rbowen/presentations/mod_rewrite/modrewrite.rst

 dbd or fastdbd
     SQL Query

-*examples in bonus slides at the end*
+*examples in bonus slides at the end, if we have extra time*

 ----